PNDeb/pinenote-tweaks/pn_handbook/userguide_raw/docs/index.md

 ### EBC Kernel Driver

-The EBC subsystem controls the eink (or epd) display and is one of components which require most tweaking for each user.
+The EBC subsystem controls the eink (or EPD) display and is one of components which require most tweaking for each user.

 	* ioctls